 The ultimate list of zero waste books: because reading blogs is all well and good, but sometimes you need to deep dive into books to get nuanced information.
 Here are a list of the zero waste books (and zero waste adjacent books) I’d recommend you check out.

 The zero waste books here are linked to Amazon – some are available for free if you have a Kindle unlimited account.
-If you purchase through there, I make a small commission at no charge to you which goes back into funding Green Indy.
+If you purchase through there, I make a small commission at no charge to you which goes back into funding this site.
 I also suggest you look for these at your local library, many are there!